What does the term "operate" refer to in the context of the OWI statute?

 Prepare for the Wisconsin Police Academy Phase 3 Test.
 Utilize flashcards and multiple choice questions, complete with hints and explanations to excel in your upcoming exam!

 The term "operate" in the context of the OWI (Operating While Intoxicated) statute specifically refers to the physical manipulation of vehicle controls.
-This definition encompasses a range of actions that involve actively managing or engaging with the vehicle's operations, which can include steering, accelerating, braking, or any other activity that contributes to the vehicle's movement.
+This definition encompasses a broad range of actions taken by an individual in relation to a vehicle, including steering, accelerating, and braking.
+The key aspect of this term is that it indicates a person's active involvement in managing the vehicle, which is crucial when assessing impairment and responsibility under the OWI law.

 Subscribe